MarekBykowski/yocto-ci-manifest/README.md

 ## Clone all the repos required

-Then clone all the repos required using the `git-repo` tool and the manifest file from within this repo.
+Clone all the repos required using the `git-repo` tool and the manifest file from within this repo.

 ```
 git clone https://gerrit.googlesource.com/git-repo